inkOfPixel/inkofpixel.com/_site/posts/headless-commerce.md

       users a native experience.
 By using a headless solution is possible to transform the entire e-commerce in a Progressive Web App (PWA).\

-      Progressive Web Apps is a new technology that allows to transform a webapp to provide a native app like experiences for the users.
-They work just like native apps but they drastically reduce the cost for a native user experience.\
+      Progressive Web Apps is a new technology that allows to provide a native app like experiences for the users.
+They work just like native apps but they drastically lower the cost for a native experience.\

       PWAs usually produce a higher user engagement and conversions which is the reason why many e-commerce are adopting this technology to grow their